acohen1/GreggLimper/README.md

 - `/help` — Lists all registered application commands.
 - `/lobotomy` — Demonstration command that returns a playful acknowledgement.
 - `/optin enabled:<bool>` — Toggle RAG consent for the caller.
-When enabling, the bot backfills recent history using bounded concurrency and notifies the user when ingestion completes.
+When enabling, the bot backfills recent history (bounded concurrency) but only ingests messages that already carry one of the configured reaction triggers, then notifies the user on completion.
 - `/rag_status` — Report whether the caller is currently opted in to retrieval.

 Additional commands can be added by creating new handlers under `src/gregg_limper/commands/handlers/` and decorating cogs with `@register_cog`.